-The Office of the Attorney General, Alcohol and Tobacco Enforcement Division, in cooperation with Department of Mental Health as well as local and state law enforcement officers, continue to strive to reduce youth access to tobacco and alcohol products.
-In FFY 2013, the nine officers conducted 5,423 compliance checks in addition to Synar.
-These officers work year round to make sure that both tobacco and alcohol products are not sold to minors.
+The Office of the Attorney General, Alcohol and Tobacco Enforcement Division, in cooperation with the Department of Mental Health as well as local and state law enforcement officers, continue to strive to reduce youth access to tobacco and alcohol products.
+In FFY 2018, the eight investigators/officers conducted 6,943 compliance checks with 245 buys for a buy rate of 3.53%.
+These officers work year round to make sure that both tobacco and alcohol products are not sole to minors.

-In March 2007, Mississippi passed legislation to create the Mississippi Department of Health's Office of Tobacco Control.
-This new state-controlled commission will manage the tobacco prevention and cessation program and will be funded with \$20 million each year from the state tobacco settlement.
-The new entity replaced The Partnership for a Health Mississippi, a private non-profit organization that had previously run Mississippi's tobacco prevention and cessation program, but has lost almost all its funding due to a court decision.
-The Office of Attorney General is partially funded through the Tobacco Control.
+In March 2007, Mississippi passed legislation to create the Mississippi Department of Health's, Office of Tobacco Control.
+This state-controlled commission manages the tobacco prevention and cessation program and is funded with \$20 million each year from the state tobacco settlement.
+This entity replaced the Partnership for a Healthy Mississippi, a private non-profit organization that had previously managed Mississippi's tobacco prevention and cessation program, which lost all of its funding due to a court decision.
+The Office of Attorney General is partially funded through the Office of Tobacco Control.

-The MS Tobacco Control Commission continues to follow the CDC guidelines for a comprehensive tobacco prevention and cessation program that included anti-tobacco advertising, a faith-based initiative, school and community programs, help for smokers who want to quit, and enforcement laws against tobacco sales to minors.
+The MS Tobacco Control Commission continues to follow the CDC guidelines for comprehensive tobacco prevention and cessation programs, which includes anti-tobacco advertising, faith based initiatives, school and community programs, help for smokers who want to quit, and enforcement laws against tobacco sales to minors.